hatchways/team-mint-oreo/README.md

 v10.15.3
 ```

-You must also create a `.env` file with the following variables:
+You must also create a `.env` file in `./server` with the following variables:

 ```bash
 # randomly generated